MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/system-requirements-omni-channel-engagement-hub.md

 ### Licensing requirement of Office 365

-Your organization need the following Office 365 license:
+Your organization needs the following Office 365 license:

 - Office 365 Enterprise E1 plan or a higher plan.
 To learn more, see [Office 365 Business Plans](https://products.office.com/en-US/business/compare-more-office-365-for-business-plans).

 > [!NOTE]
-> You must assign the Office 365 Enterprise E1 plan or a higher plan licenses to the users.
-You must assign the of Microsoft Teams service to the users as part of license assignment.
+> - You must assign the Office 365 Enterprise E1 plan or a higher plan licenses to the Omni-channel users.
+>
+> - To assign the licenses, you must have the **Global Tenant Admin** access.

 ### Allow sideloading of external apps in Microsoft Teams